joebew42/ex_chat/README.md

 ### DONE

+- Should the `WebSocketClient` be renamed in [`WebSocketController`](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) ?
 - As a client I want to be associated to a user so that other clients can see who send messages
 - Prepare the system with some initial data:
   - `foo_user` associated to the token `foo_token`